Creative Media Practice

-You will gain the critical awareness, creative focus and contemporary production skills necessary to advance your career paths.
-Through a wide range of guest lecturers and industry mentors you will be exposed to experienced Creative Media practitioners and Creative Industries professionals from both within the staff of the School of Media, and industry mentors.
+Throughout the course, you will gain the critical awareness, creative focus and contemporary production skills necessary to advance your career.
+Through a wide range of guest lecturers and industry mentors you will be exposed to experienced creative media practitioners and professionals.

 Find out more about the structure, learning outcomes, compulsory and optional modules in this course.